Draw1n/DDPM-Street-Scene-Repaint/README.md

   已训练模型可下载 (https://huggingface.co/Drawin/DDPM-Street-Scene-Repaint/)

-  The basic DDPM was employed for the training of a street view image dataset, utilizing the Unet2D network.
+  The basic DDPM was employed for the training of a street scene image dataset, utilizing the Unet2D network.

   The dataset, sourced from Cityscapes (www.cityscapes-dataset.com), comprises 10,000 three-channel images with a resolution of 128x128, obtained through central cropping and resizing.